woa-vayu/POCOX3Pro-Guides/InstallWindows-en/InstallWindowsManually.md

 You will end up with both Android™ and Windows on your POCO X3 Pro.
 Android™ and Windows will both split the internal storage.

-Android™ will boot normally, and you will have to use a PC to boot Windows when needed, unless you flash UEFI in boot partition or use M3K WoA Helper.
+Android™ will boot normally, and you will have to use a PC to boot Windows when needed, unless you flash UEFI in boot partition or use M3K Helper.

 # Steps 🛠️